-- For all situations that are not considered urgent.
+- For all situations that cannot be regarded as urgent.

 - To ask for specialist medical advice.

-- To ask for general health service information: working hours, booking of specialist examinations or diagnostic tests, information on chemist’s open on a holiday.
+- To ask for general health service information: working hours, booking medical examinations or diagnostic tests, information on pharmacies open on a holiday.

 What to do